WISDEM/WEIS/docs/how_weis_viz_works.rst

 ~~~~~~~~~~~~~~~~~

 The Dash-VTK library is used to render 3D geometries from WindIO format.
 The app provides an interactive interface where users can compare multiple wind turbines with pan, rotate, zoom, etc.
-If user clicks specific turbine component (blade, tower, hub, nacelle), local-view of each component across multiple turbines is provided with detailed information.
+If user clicks a specific turbine component (blade, tower, hub, nacelle), the local-view of each component across multiple turbines is provided with detailed information.

 .. image:: images/viz/WEIS_Inputs/3d.pdf

 .. video:: images/viz/WEIS_Inputs/interactive.mp4
-   :width: 100%
+   :width: 900
    :autoplay:

 .. image:: images/viz/WEIS_Inputs/blade1.png